inuits/elody-docs/mkdocs/docs/advanced-filtering.md

 allows people to look for specific entities which answer to a specific filter.

-This service provides a set of filter types that can be easily used to filter metadata.
+This service provides a set of filter types that can be easily used to filter data.
 Each filter type has a set of matchers that define the different filter criteria that can be used with that filter type.
 These matchers are used to generate the appropriate query for the filter criteria.